RichardKhanhWin/DoIt/README.md

 ## Getting Started

-To run the app locally, you must use a 64-bit system to be able to run the app, as Next.js i sonly compatible with 64-bit systems.
+To run the app locally, you must use a 64-bit system to be able to run the app, as Next.js is only compatible with 64-bit systems.
 You also need to have Node.js and PostgreSQL installed.
 I used Node.js 20.10.0 and PostgreSQL 14.3, though later versions of Node.js and PostgreSQL might still work.

-Create an `.env.local` file in the DoIt folder and paste the content of the `.env` file.
-Then update the `.env.local` file accordingly by adding your postgres username, password, and database name.
+First, make sure you have created a PostgreSQL database for the application.

 Install the packages: